-In this blog, we will study union in c with a proper introduction of the union in c, the syntax of the union in c, an example of union followed by popper examples of union, accessing union in c member, advantages and disadvantages of union followed by some similarity and distinguishing feature between union and structure all with a proper explanation from scratch.
+In this blog, we’ll learn about union in C with a thorough introduction, the syntax of the union in C, an example of union followed by popper examples of union, accessing union in c member, advantages and disadvantages of union followed by some similarity and distinguishing features between union and structure, all with a thorough explanation from scratch.

 What is a Union in C